thcarole1/Carbon_Dioxide_Levels_in_Atmosphere/README.md

 •	**Use Case**: Suitable for linear trends and seasonality in CO₂ emissions.<br><br>
 •	**Advantages**:
 - Good for stationary data.
-- Provides interpretable coefficients.<br>
+- Provides interpretable coefficients.

+•	**Challenges**:
-•	**Challenges**: May not handle complex patterns or external factors well.
+- May not handle complex patterns or external factors well.

 ### Deep Learning Models
 Deep learning methods are powerful for capturing complex patterns in large datasets.